19hours/sg-statutes/Acts/State Courts Act.md

 (5) Every person appointed to be or to act as a District Judge shall be ex officio a Magistrate.

-### Appointments and qualifications of Magistrates and Coroners
+### Appointments and qualifications of Magistrates

-10\.—(1) The President may, on the recommendation of the Chief Justice, appoint any fit and proper person to be a Magistrate or a Coroner.
+10\.—(1) The President may, on the recommendation of the Chief Justice, appoint any fit and proper person to be a Magistrate .

-(2) No person shall be appointed to be or to act as a Magistrate or a Coroner unless he has been for not less than one year a qualified person as defined in section 2 of the Legal Profession Act.
+(2) No person shall be appointed to be or to act as a Magistrate unless he has been for not less than one year a qualified person as defined in section 2 of the Legal Profession Act.

 ### Justices of the Peace